Assistant Commonwealth’s Attorneys (ACA’s)

 Bill Adams

 William D. Adams received his license to practice law in the Commonwealth of Kentucky in 1986 and came to the Office of the Commonwealth’s Attorney in October of 1990.
 Before coming to the Office of the Commonwealth’s Attorney Mr. Adams worked in private practice.
 Mr. Adams received his Bachelor of Science in Justice Administration from the University of Louisville in 1981 and his Juris Doctor from the Brandeis School of Law at the University of Louisville in 1985.
 Mr. Adams instructs for the Louisville Division of Police as an instructor in the areas of Narcotics and Search and Seizure.
 Mr. Adams is a professional member of the Kentucky Bar Association.
 Mr. Adams is admitted to practice in the United States District Court for the Eastern and Western Districts of Kentucky.
 After serving as Deputy Division Chief, Mr. Adams became Senior Narcotics Prosecutor.
-He serves as the liaison for Felony Mental Health Court and Second Chance and is currently assigned to the General Trial Division C.
+He serves as the liaison for Felony Mental Health Court and is currently assigned to General Trial Division C.

 Mark Baker